emanuelefavero/next-jest-testing-library/README.md

 ## How does Jest watch mode work?

-In watch mode, Jest will run all tests that have changed since the last commit.
+- Jest will run all tests that have changed since the last commit.
 If you want to run all tests, you can press `a` to run all tests.
+- When a file is saved or a test file is changed, Jest will re-run the tests

+> Note: If there are **no changes since the last commit**, **no tests will run**.

+&nbsp;

+---

+&nbsp;

+## TDD (Test Driven Development)

+- Write tests before writing code
+- Write the minimum amount of code to make the tests pass
+- Refactor code as needed

+> Note: Its is called "red-green" testing because the test initially fails (red) and then passes (green) after the code is written

+#### Why TDD?

+- You don't need to manually test your code every time you make a change
+- You can refactor your code with confidence because you have tests to make sure nothing breaks
+- Writing tests before the code forces you to think about the code you are writing
+- Writing tests before the code feels part of the process, instead of a "chore" to do at the end

 &nbsp;